 We spent a week in Mackay, catching up with Cameron’s mum and dad, who flew up from chilly Melbourne in search of sunshine, and found it…mostly.
-It was a relaxed week of catching up, warmish weather, and some low-key exploring.
+It was a relaxed week of catching up, with warm weather and some low-key exploring.

 Mackay’s a curious city—very spread out, with lots of big roads and not always the most…um…attentive drivers.
 It leans more industrial than charming, and you’ll do a bit of driving to get anywhere.
 That said, there were still a few gems that made the visit memorable.